As the temperature drops, here's the smart way to keep things heated

 Nest is also widely praised for its looks, easy installation and automatic software updates delivered via a permanent Wi-Fi connection.

 On top of this Nest also has ‘occupancy detection’ which means it can tell when registered users are not in the house.
 It turns down the heating at these times and even learns to predict when you will return to home to turn it back up in advance.
 For homes in hotter locations the thermostat also works with air conditioning systems.

 The main criticism is the Nest thermostat takes a fair bit of time to learn your preferences and you can’t pre-enter as many as you’d like.
-As such energy savings are reported to be between 10-25 per cent prior to the recent 4.3 update.
+As such energy savings were reported to be between 10-25 per cent prior to the recent 4.3 update.
 Here the competition feels they can do better, quicker, while those with a separate hot water tank may find the Nest doesn't give them the control they need.